The Many Health Benefits of Maca Root

 Relieves symptoms of menopause

-When women's estrogen levels go down during menopause, they experience symptoms like hot flashes and disturbed sleep.
-The use of maca powder (2) is known to alleviate these symptoms by balancing hormone levels*.
-It also provides bone strength and helps with osteoporosis, which develops in some menopausal women.
+When women's estrogen levels go down during menopause, they experience symptoms like hot flashes and poor sleep.
+The use of maca powder (2) is shown to alleviate these symptoms by balancing hormone levels.* It also may help with osteoporosis, which develops in some menopausal women.

 Improves Learning and Memory